top of page

 This program is for:

-Module 1: Introduction to Japanese Acupuncture, Japanese style gentle needling technique
+Module 1: Introduction to Authentic Japanese Acupuncture, Japanese gentle needling technique

-Understanding the history and origins of Japanese acupuncture is crucial when embarking on this educational journey.
+Understanding the mentality, history and origins of Japanese acupuncture is crucial when embarking on this educational journey.
 Delve into the evolution of Oriental medicine, initially introduced from China, as it transformed into a distinctive practice in Japan.
-Influenced by cultural nuances, traditions, and the unique characteristics of its inhabitants, Japanese acupuncture embodies a philosophy deeply rooted in these elements.
+Influenced by cultural nuances, traditions, the unique characteristics of its inhabitants and Shitoism, Japanese acupuncture embodies a philosophy deeply rooted in these elements.

 Central to Japanese acupuncture is the concept of tonification, underpinned by the belief that all ailments stem from deficiencies within the body.
 A key tenet of this practice is the emphasis on gentle needling techniques, as painless needling is viewed as a method to tonify the body effectively where painful needling can only sedate.

-Module 1 offers a blend of didactic lectures and hands-on training, allowing participants to master the art of gentle needling.
+Module 1 offers a blend of didactic lectures, demonstrations and hands-on training, allowing participants to master the art of gentle needling.
 Through the utilization of the Japanese guide-tube needling method, employing both hands, students will develop proficiency in this essential aspect of Japanese acupuncture.

-At the core of Japanese acupuncture lies the fundamental concept of the Four Deficiency Patterns, serving as a cornerstone of its practice.
+At the core of Japanese acupuncture lies the fundamental concept of the Four Deficiency Patterns and Meridian Patterns, serving as a cornerstone of its practice.
 While traditional Chinese medicine recognizes deficiencies in the five zang organs - liver, heart, spleen, lungs, and kidneys - Japanese acupuncture focuses on four deficiencies, excluding the heart deficiency pattern.
+Also emphasizes in Meridian disease patterns to pin-point dysfunctional meridian for accurate treatment.
 By delving into the theory and rationale behind these patterns, participants will gain invaluable insights into approaching diseases and formulating effective treatment strategies.

 Module 2 delves deeper into the intricacies of the Four Deficiency Patterns.
 Through a combination of theoretical teachings and hands-on needling practice, students will further refine their skills and understanding of this essential aspect of Japanese acupuncture.